flatpickles/sketchbook/docs/project-subtypes.md

 }
 ```

-You can check out the `P5Project` superclass [on GitHub](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/P5Project.ts), or in your code editor.
+You can find the `P5Project` superclass [on GitHub](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/P5Project.ts), or in your code editor.
+You can also check out the "P5 Demo" project [on GitHub](https://github.com/flatpickles/sketchbook/tree/demo/src/art/P5Demo), and on the Sketchbook [demo deployment](https://demo.skbk.cc/P5Demo).

 ## Shader Art